Purdue remains in running for prized Missouri State CB Jeremy Webb

 No other cornerbacks on the roster have taken snaps.
 Sophomore Nyles Beverly and redshirt freshman Anthony Romphf are works in progress.
 Purdue welcomes true freshman Brandon Calloway this summer.

-Other schools in pursuit of Webb: Boston College, Oregon State, South Carolina and SMU, among others.
+Other schools in pursuit of Webb: Boston College, Kansas, Oregon State, South Carolina and SMU, among others.

 “It feels good to be wanted,” said Webb, who overcame an Achilles injury while at Virginia Tech and played in just three games in two seasons (2018-19) in Blacksburg.